deparr/cs330/analysis/wat.md

 Hello World!

 ```
 _* using gcc-v12.2.0 and clang-v15.0.7 on glibc void-linux-x86-64.
-Couldn't get it working on windows with mingw.
+Windows doesn't have the same syscalls.
 Might work on mac.
 Will work on cs lab machines_

 I found this out a while ago when I was trying to get the generated object code of a single function and `gcc` errored with 'undefined reference to main'.
 I was curious that it only said 'undefined reference' instead of something like 'missing main function'.
-I was super surprised when it compiled after adding `int main = 0;`, so I looked into it and discovered you can do ridiculous things like this.
+I was super surprised when it compiled after adding `int main = 0;`, so I dug a little deeper and discovered you can do ridiculous things like this.

 **dissasembly of main**
 ```